Bullfighting: Tercio de Muerte

-In the final stage, the tercio de muerte ("a third of death"), the matador re-enters the ring alone with a smaller red cloth, or muleta, and a sword.
+In the final stage, the tercio de muerte ("the third of death"), the matador re-enters the ring alone with a smaller red cloth, or muleta, and a sword.
 It is a common misconception that the color red is supposed to anger the bull; the animals are functionally colorblind in this respect: the bull is incited to charge by the movement of the muleta.
 The muleta is thought to be red to mask the bull's blood, although the color is now a matter of tradition.
 The matador uses his muleta to attract the bull in a series of passes, which serve the dual purpose of wearing the animal down for the kill and creating sculptural forms between man and animal that can fascinate or thrill the audience, and which when linked together in a rhythm create a dance of passes, or faena.
 The matador will often try to enhance the drama of the dance by bringing the bull's horns especially close to his body.
 The faena refers to the entire performance with the muleta.